 There’s a particularly rich history with California horse race betting.
 There were even a few tracks open before full legalization in 1933.
 Horse race betting became legal when tracks came to a pari-mutuel business model, meaning that players wager against one another.
 The tracks themselves make a profit by taking a small cut of overall pools.

 Where once there were many more racetracks throughout the state, now there are only four major racetracks at which major derbies and other races are held.
 However, Southern California arguably has the better part of this deal, as three of the four major tracks are located in the southern half of the state.
 This means horse racing enthusiasts have options within driving distance of one another, plus access to some of the best horse racing facilities in the state.

-Below are some the best Southern California horse racing tracks around:
+Below are the best (and only) licensed Southern California horse racetracks around:

 It’s mostly because many famous Californian cities are located in the southern half of the state.
-Los Angeles and San Diego are just two of the biggest metropolitan areas in the Golden State, so they’re naturally good places for gambling sites to stake a claim.
+Los Angeles and San Diego are just two of the biggest metropolitan areas in California, so they’re naturally good places for gambling sites to stake a claim.

-Technically, the legal gambling age is 18-years-old.
-However, you need to be 21-years-old to enter many Indian casinos because of alcohol restrictions.
+Technically, the California legal gambling age is 18 years old.
+However, you need to be 21 years old to enter many Indian casinos because of alcohol restrictions.

-Most are regulated by state authorities, although tribal activities are regulated by the NIGC.
+Most are regulated by California state gambling authorities, although tribal activities are regulated by the NIGC.